 Did You Know?

-We are a home: The center opened in 1997 as the home to the Lehigh University Music Department, the Department of Theatre, the Art Galleries and the Guest Artist Series.
+We are a home: The center opened in 1997 as the home to the Lehigh University Music Department, the Department of Theatre, the Presenting Series, and the Art Galleries.
+Since opening its doors, the center has welcomed over 1 million people, including 150,000 Lehigh students and 100,000 elementary school children.

 We are versatile: The building, designed by Philadelphia architects Dagit Saylor, houses three theatres: the 1,000-seat proscenium Baker Hall, the 300-seat Diamond Theater, a 125-seat black box theatre, as well as a two-story art gallery, state-of-the-art recording studio, and several large classrooms.

 We have dramatic impact: In a recent season/academic year, the center held 242 events, including over 350 artists from 10 countries performing in Baker Hall, and more than 50 campus and community events, lectures, business meetings, convocations, recitals, concerts, conventions, and more.
-In total, the center provided arts engagement and communal space to over 55,000 people in attendance from 11 states.
+The center provided arts engagement and communal space to over 55,000 people in attendance from 11 states.

-We are renowned: Our distinguished Guest Artist Series has presented a wide array of multi-disciplinary, multi-cultural performers, including the New York Philharmonic, the Boston Pops, John Lithgow, Cirque Eloize, Yo-Yo Ma, Bobby McFerrin, Moscow Festival Ballet, Tony Bennett, The Illusionists, Postmodern Jukebox, Momix and Lightwire Theater.
+We are renowned: Our distinguished Presenting Series has presented a wide array of multi-disciplinary, multi-cultural performers, including the New York Philharmonic, the Boston Pops, John Lithgow, Cirque Eloize, Yo-Yo Ma, Bobby McFerrin, Moscow Festival Ballet, Tony Bennett, The Illusionists, Postmodern Jukebox, Momix and Lightwire Theater.

 We are a strong community partner: Some of our annual events include longstanding Bethlehem community relationships with the Ballet Guild of the Lehigh Valley, the Bach Choir of Bethlehem, and Touchstone Theater’s Young Playwrights Festival.
 Campus events presented at the center have included lectures with Rev. Jesse Jackson, Janet Reno, Sally Ride, Salman Rushdie, Colson Whitehead and Benazir Bhutto.